Social Justice Resources

 - Career Convergence web magazine articles, particularly the July 2020 issue, which covers many social justice issues

-- Watch for a new book from NCDA!
+- Read the new book from NCDA!
 “Gaining Cultural Competence in Career Counseling” 2nd edition (Evans & Sejuit, 2021)